-Edinburgh is a beautiful city that has plenty of options for budget travelers — except when prices are jacked up during the multi-week Edinburgh Festival each August.
-Many of the museums are free, but other attractions can be pretty expensive.
+Edinburgh is a beautiful city that has plenty of options for budget travelers—except when prices are jacked up during the multi-week Edinburgh Festival each August.
+Many of the museums are free but other attractions can be pretty expensive.
 Food and drink can be affordable if you know where to look.

-In this Edinburgh travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things to help you budget your trip to Edinburgh.
+In this Edinburgh price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things to help you budget your trip to Edinburgh.

 Average Daily Cost To Visit Edinburgh